Optimal transfer functions for bandwidth-limited imaging: Theoretical Foundation

 \section{Theoretical Foundation}

+In what follows, we will focus on image formation in fluorescence microscopy.
 Let us start by considering the image formation of a general optical microscope.
 To be as general as possible, we consider three-dimensional image formation, either by taking consecutive images at different focal planes along the optical axis with a wide-field microscope (with or without structured illumination), or by three-dimensional point scanning with a laser scanning microscope (e.g. conventional confocal microscope, image scanning microscope, STED microscope).
 For an optical system that is isoplanatic along all directions \cite{welford1976vi}, the final 3D image $I(\mathbf{r})$ is related to the sample function $S(\mathbf{r})$ (distribution density of fluorescent emitters) by a linear convolution of the form

 where $\mathbf{r}$ and $\mathbf{k}$ are the coordinates in real and Fourier space, respectively, and a tilde above a symbol denotes its Fourier transform.
 Here, $U(\mathbf{r})$ is the PSF, and $\tilde{U}(\mathbf{k})$ is its Fourier transform, the OTF.
 Along all directions $\hat{\mathbf{n}}$, there exists a maximum value $k_{max}(\hat{\mathbf{n}})$ beyond which the OTF is zero, which means that no spatial frequencies of the sample distribution $\tilde{S}(\mathbf{k})$ beyond values $k_{max}(\hat{\mathbf{n}}) \hat{\mathbf{n}}$ are transmitted by the microscope (final support of the OTF).
 This fundamentally limits the achievable spatial resolution along direction $\hat{\mathbf{n}}$ to $2\pi/k_{max}$.
 We will denote by $\mathcal{M}$ the set of all points of the support of the OTF in Fourier space, i.e.